cjim8889/ebm-training/README.md

-torch version of liouville sampler
+this branch contains the implementation of the baselines